 From May 2014 to September 2014, I was the sole carer and nursed my mother through cancer which sadly she didn’t manage to fight.
 But, through my blog I found a voice and it meant I could share my feelings.
 As a carer sometimes you do not have a voice but please know that their are charities who can support you, such as Maggie’s.

-Now, it was my turn and in November 2015 I was diagnosed with Breast Cancer and it certainly was not always easy, a bit like a roller coaster but i finished all treatment in April 2017 and its now about staying focused and walking away from stress.
+Now, it was my turn and in November 2015 I was diagnosed with Breast Cancer, Stage 4 and it certainly was not always easy, a bit like a roller coaster but i finished all treatment in April 2017 and its now about staying focused and walking away from stress.

 I did the Royal Marsden half marathon in March 2017 and was really amazed as I managed to do the 14 miles in 4 hours not bad and raise over £1.500.

-In March 2017 i started to volunteer at the RMH Chelsea and it did not take long for me to get settled into this and i feel at home and hope that my warmth and presence can give patients the peace of mind that the volunteers and staff ‘the team’ gave me.
+In March 2017, I started to volunteer at the RMH Chelsea and it did not take long for me to get settled into this and i feel at home and hope that my warmth and presence can give patients the peace of mind that the volunteers and staff ‘the team’ gave me.
 So, i do Meet & Greet, water in Outpatients and you may see me in the shop or even in the cafe, some days i feel like i live their.
+Now eighteen months later, I am the Meet & Greet Coordinator.

 I am very excited as I have been asked by Maggie’s to chair the committee for them as been awarded the charity of the year 2019 for BADA, so watch this space for more news.